Guides

 All of these hard materials are non-porous.

-Glass toys, such as Athena, can be washed with soap and water.
+Glass toys can be washed with soap and water.
 Do not use an abrasive cleaner — it may scratch or dull the surface of the glass.
 Glass toys may also be boiled, bleached, or placed in the dishwasher.
 However, depending on the type of glass, the toy may be sensitive to extreme temperatures, so only boil it or place it in the dishwasher if you are certain it is made of sturdy borosilicate glass.

 Metal toys, such as the Pure Wand, can be treated with a bleach solution, boiled, or washed with soap and water.
 The dishwasher is not recommended for these toys, as some rinse agents are bad for some metals.
 Do not use jewelry cleaners on metal toys.

 These materials mimic skin and are very porous, so they can harbor bacteria and are one of the most difficult materials to keep clean.
-Real-feel materials are also quite delicate and can tear easily, so be gentle when cleaning them.
+Real-feel materials, such as elastomer, are also quite delicate and can tear easily, so be gentle when cleaning them.
 Fleshlights specifically should be cleaned with water only — no soap.
 Other real-feel materials may be able to withstand mild soap, but be sure to fully rinse it away.

 Toys made of real-feel materials should be left out to air dry completely before being stored.
 Because of the porousness of the material, it is very important that residual water is not left on the toy.
 You may speed up the drying process with Fleshlights by threading a soft cloth through them.